Bon Bon Station Reserve is a former sheep property in the Stony Plains and Gawler Bioregions of South Australia.

 Erosion has been identified using historical information and aerial surveys.
 One of the areas in need of significant repair works was the Old Stuart Highway south of the homestead.

 Bon Bon became one of two pilot properties for the Ecosystem Management Understanding (EMU) Pilot Project in the South Australian rangelands.
 This work was funded by the South Australian Arid Lands NRM Board through its Commonwealth funded Waters Programme.

 Our ecologist, Dr Graeme Finlayson, manages annual surveys of vegetation structure, soil surface, photo point, small vertebrates and bird monitoring.

 History and cultural values

-The buildings and infrastructure on the reserve hark back to Bon Bon's 130-year history as a sheep station, when it was home to a large community of station owners, overseers, stockmen and Aboriginal families.
+The buildings and infrastructure on reserve reflect Bon Bon's 130-year history as a sheep station when it was home to a large community including station managers, overseers, stockmen and Aboriginal families.

 Bon Bon Station was originally part of the Mount Eba Station lease taken up by T.P.
 Gourlay in 1902.
 It's named after Bon Bon Billa Well – a dependable water supply in the early days.
 Bon Bon Billa is understood to mean 'bellbird' (likely derived from the local Aboriginal language according to 'Kingoonya a Way of Life' by Robert J. Munro).

 We've worked with the South Australian Museum to archive a number of historical documents and have set up a museum of pastoral relics in the old Workers' Quarters.